Erhuvwurhire/Abnormaly-Detection-/README.md

 ## Industrial Sensor Network – Anomaly Detection
-Detecting faults before failure: unsupervised learning for predictive maintenance in manufacturing systems.
+Detecting faults before failure: This project involved the use of unsupervised learning for predictive maintenance in manufacturing systems.
 Project Overview
-This project implements unsupervised anomaly detection on high-dimensional sensor data from an industrial process.
+The project implements unsupervised anomaly detection on high-dimensional sensor data from an industrial process.
 Using the SECOM dataset (real-world semiconductor manufacturing data), we identify abnormal patterns in sensor readings that could indicate faults, process drifts, or system failures.

 ## 📊 Dataset
 Source: UCI Machine Learning Repository – SECOM Dataset